torvalds/linux/Documentation/driver-api/spi.rst

-The SPI bus facilities listed here provide a generalized interface to declare SPI busses and devices, manage them according to the standard Linux driver model, and perform input/output operations.
-At this time, only "master" side interfaces are supported, where Linux talks to SPI peripherals and does not implement such a peripheral itself.
+The SPI bus facilities listed here provide a generalized interface to declare SPI busses and devices, manage them according to the standard GNU/Linux driver model, and perform input/output operations.
+At this time, only "master" side interfaces are supported, where GNU/Linux talks to SPI peripherals and does not implement such a peripheral itself.
 (Interfaces to support implementing SPI slaves would necessarily look different.)